CompuTec/computec-docs/docs/labels/index.md

 ---

-- Choose a company – all SAP Business One installation companies are available.
-The application settings are set up for a specific database
+- **Choose a company**: All SAP Business One installation companies are available.
+The application settings are set up for a specific database.
-- Create a printing rule (template is assigned to it) - here, you can define in which situations it is possible to print a label.
+- **Create a printing rule (template is assigned to it)**: Here, you can define in which situations it is possible to print a label.
 A number of settings are available.
-- Setting up trigger events – printing can be run using a proper option from a requester application (manual printing).
+- **Setting up trigger events**: Printing can be run using a proper option from a requester application (manual printing).
 We can also set up a trigger event, e.g., printing on a document add or update
-- Mapping table – what information would we like to have on a print
+- **Mapping table**: What information would we like to have on a print.

----

-- Logs and Requests – you can check logs of every operation performed on the application from its level.
+- **Logs and Requests**: You can check logs of every operation performed on the application from its level.
 You can also contain a list of all the requests to the application.

 ## Installation and Usage

 Here, you can watch a video with a comprehensive description of the [application's installation and options](https://www.youtube.com/watch?v=S5urmvsi-M0)

+---